In a hurry? Check out Harris Polling. Why? Because you can earn up to $150 if you take one of their surveys.

-- Vindale is another New York based company that pays you to take surveys.
-I like that that they reward their members with cash that gets paid via Paypal or they can mail you a check.
+- Vindale is another legit survey paying company based in New York.
+I like that that they reward their members with straight up cash (via Paypal or check).
 They also have surveys that pay out up to $100.
 It really is easy money!

-P.s Nothing is stopping you from joining Harris Poll, Ipsos and Vindale.
+Hint: Nothing is stopping you from joining all four!
+Survey Junkie, OpinionBureau, Harris Poll, and Vindale.

 Reduce Your Bills

-- Call your utility companies to make sure you’re getting the best rate, and to make sure you really need all the services you’re paying for like call waiting or premium cable channels.
+- Don’t want to use a third party.
+Call your utility companies to make sure you’re getting the best rate, and to make sure you really need all the services you’re paying for like call waiting or premium cable channels.
 A few phone calls usually yields savings of $15 a month.

 - If you live in a deregulated state, make sure you’re shopping around for the best electricity rate!
 It’s easy!
 In Texas, go to PowerToChoose.org, enter your zip code, see rates, read the fine print and choose a provider.
 The process is similar for all deregulated states, and there’s no interruption to your service.